-As a result, I know all about the incredible benefits of purchasing travel insurance and recommend that absolutely everyone and their brothers, sisters, cousins, nephew get travel insurance before they go anywhere, like ever.
+As a result, I know all about the incredible benefits of purchasing travel insurance and recommend that absolutely everyone and their brothers, sisters, cousins, nephews get travel insurance, or an amazing digital nomad health insurance plan, before they go anywhere, like ever.

 However, if you’re still on the fence about it and are quietly wondering to yourself, “is travel t=insurance really worth the money?” then continue on my skeptical friend!
 Because this insanely detailed post will tell you everything you ever wanted to know about travel insurance, with detailed information on the two companies that I personally use for all my travel insurance needs.

 That being said though, I do want to make it 100% clear that I am not an insurance expert and never will be.
 Yes I travel a lot and yes I use travel insurance all the time, but that doesn’t mean I sell insurance, know the ins and outs of every single policy out there, and can tell you exactly what is and is not covered with your plan.

 Instead, I’m simply here to share my personal experiences with travel insurance so that I can help you make a more informed decision about what type of travel insurance you need for your next tri[p.
 I also recommend doing a bit of additional research before you purchase any insurance policy.

 This way if the worst should happen (and I pray to the stars above that it doesn’t because needing travel insurance is NEVER fun), you’ll be prepared and know exactly what is and is not covered.

 Because while we like to have fun here at Girl with the Passport, we also like to stay safe, be prepared, and plan for the worst so that a personal apocalypse isn’t nye since you have the best budget travel insurance with you.